-Renal artery aneurysms (RAA) are considered the second most common visceral aneurysm (15-22%), most common being splenic artery aneurysm (60%).
+Renal artery aneurysms (RAA) are the second most common visceral aneurysm (15-22%), the most common being splenic artery aneurysm (60%).

-RAAs occur in ~0.1% of the population 6,8.
-They are more common in females 6 with a median age of diagnosis of 50 years 8.
+Renal artery aneurysms occur in ~0.1% of the population 6,8.
+They are more common in females 6 .
+The median age at diagnosis is 50 years 8.

 Approximately 20% of cases are bilateral.
-Mostly, the aneurysms are saccular and tend to occur at the bifurcation of the main renal artery or first-order branch 8.
+Most aneurysms are saccular and tend to occur at the bifurcation of the main renal artery or first-order branch 8.